They are the old VHS tapes that brought movies into people’s homes and now can be found selling online for a tidy sum.

-We do have inquiries all the time for VHS tapes, mainly for well-known ... series like Star Trek, Star Wars and Battlestar Galactica.Jenelle Nankervis
+We do have enquiries all the time for VHS tapes, mainly for well-known ... series like Star Trek, Star Wars and Battlestar Galactica.Jenelle Nankervis

 At the Salvation Army’s op shop in Whip Court Bendigo, manager Jenelle Nankervis said there had long been a market for VHS products.

-“We do have inquiries all the time for VHS tapes, mainly for well-known TV and movie series like Star Trek, Star Wars and Battlestar Galactica,” she said.
+“We do have enquiries all the time for VHS tapes, mainly for well-known TV and movie series like Star Trek, Star Wars and Battlestar Galactica,” she said.

-In recent weeks Ms Nankervis had received a number of inquiries from people about old Disney VHS tapes after social media posts about their value began circulating.
+In recent weeks Ms Nankervis had received a number of enquiries from people about old Disney VHS tapes after social media posts about their value began circulating.

 She said people were investing in VHS tapes in the hope they would be worth something into the future.

 Avid antique collector Darren Wright said the appeal of VHS films was easy to explain.

 “Never underestimate the power of nostalgia,” he said.